CYBERMAYU24/Yhills-Projects/Packet Sniffer Tool/README.md

-# 🕵️‍♂️ Packet Sniffer and Analysis Tool
+# 🕵️‍♂️Mini Projet 2 : Packet Sniffer and Analysis Tool

 A Python-based **Network Packet Sniffer and Analyzer** built using **Scapy** and **Tkinter**.
 This tool captures, inspects, and analyzes live network packets in real time.
 It highlights suspicious activity, supports custom filters, and generates detailed reports.